Don't Miss Out! Now Booking Summer '23 Projects!

 Slope of Driveway

-The first consideration is the slope of the driveway at the installation site.
+Consider the slope of the driveway at the installation site.
 This is important to make sure the gate(s) can swing a full 90 degrees or more into the open position without swinging into the ground.

 Below is an example of a driveway which slopes steeply upwards towards the home.
 These gates are required to swing out toward the road (“push to open”) or else they would not be able to clear the slope without adding 18-24″ of ground clearance beneath the gate panels which would look very awkward and not be very secure.